-I think it’s widely known that there are two types of assets: appreciating and depreciating.
-I think it’s less known what’s classified as appreciating and depreciating.
+It’s widely known that there are two types of assets: appreciating and depreciating.
+However, what is less well known is the difference between what’s classified as appreciating and depreciating.

 In this article, we will look at what each term means, examples of each, and how to use them effectively.